 Complete this table to show any negative impacts identified for service users and/or staff from protected groups, and planned actions mitigate them.
-Protected characteristic Action owner Date for completion Negative impact Mitigating action(s) Access to their existing local Investigating individuals affected Joan Redding, April 2021 Disability library services; travel to larger for each of the 5 libraries May 2021 Implement a service reduction with library Follow-up after Survey: 198 community partner (shared building) to ensure residents with a respondents (approx. 8% of all respondents) told us they had a disability could continue to use library service and access disability which limited them to some degree, 47 limited a lot.
+Protected characteristic Negative impact Mitigating action(s) Action owner Date for completion Disability Access to their existing local Investigating individuals affected Joan Redding, April 2021 library services; travel to larger for each of the 5 libraries May 2021 library Outsourcing the libraries to a Follow-up after Survey: 198 social enterprise would be a respondents (approx. 8% of all mitigation. respondents) told us they had a disability which limited them to some degree, 47 limited a lot.
 213 (9% overall) respondents told us they could not travel to their nearest alternative library.
 Of those, 13%had a disability.
-If they could not use their local library they would not be able to access the activities and volunteering opportunities. volunteering and activities, looking to enhance the offer to disabled residents.
-Home Library Service (books delivered to homes) is an option for residents with a disability who cannot travel to a library.
-Race Possible disproportionate impact on BAME communities in Broad Green and South Norwood, without local alternatives.
-Respondents say a reduction in library services would worsen existing deprivation for these communities Libraries Consultation and webinars; Implement a community managed option with local partner to ensure residents of all races continue to use library service and access volunteering and activities, looking to enhance the offer to residents living in deprived areas or on low incomes.
-Joan Redding, Liz Hollowood April 2021 May 2021 Sex (gender) Possible disproportionate impact on women who are larger group of active users Follow-up after survey: 71% of respondents were women; Of the respondents who said they could not travel to their nearest library if services were closed or reduced, 94 were women (most aged 31 - 40) and 41 were men.
-Libraries consultation and webinars Implement a community managed option with local partner to ensure residents of all genders continue to use library services and access volunteering and activities, looking to enhance the offer to deprived residents.
+If they could not use their local library they would not be able to access the activities and Home Library Service (books delivered to homes) is an option for residents with a disability who cannot travel to a library.
+We can investigate other possible activities in the area if this is an option chosen by Cabinet, otherwise this is a service reduction we cannot mitigate.
+Race volunteering opportunities Possible disproportionate impact on closure of Broad Green Library under review Follow-up after survey: There would be a disproportionate impact on ethnic communities in Broad Green and South Norwood, without local alternatives.
+Respondents suggested closure of these libraries would worsen existing deprivation for these communities Libraries Consultation and webinars; Outsourcing the libraries to a social enterprise would be a mitigation Joan Redding, Liz Hollowood April 2021 May 2021 Sex (gender) Possible disproportionate impact on women who are larger group of active users Follow-up after survey: 71% of respondents were women; Of the respondents who said they could not travel to their nearest Libraries consultation and webinars Outsourcing the libraries to a social enterprise would be a mitigation.
 See impact under Age and Maternity Joan Redding, April 2021 May 2021